infracost/docs/docs/usage_based_resources.md

 ## Infracost usage file

-Infracost solves the above problem by enabling you to describe usage estimates in a file called [`infracost-usage.yml`](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml), which can be passed to Infracost using the `--usage-file` option so it can calculate costs.
+Infracost enables you to describe usage estimates in a file called [`infracost-usage.yml`](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml), which can be passed to Infracost using the `--usage-file` option so it can calculate costs.
 This flag should not be confused with the `--config-file` option that is used to [configure](/docs/multi_project/config_file) how Infracost runs.

 Instead of using cloud vendor cost calculators, spreadsheets or wiki pages, you can check-in usage estimates into git alongside other code, get cost estimates from them, and adjust them when needed.
 This enables quick "what-if" analysis to be done too; for example, what happens to the cost estimate if a Lambda function gets 2x more requests.